-Julie Menin is an attorney and civic leader who has over two decades of experience in the legal, regulatory and public sectors.
-She currently serves as the commissioner of the Mayor's Office of Media and Entertainment, an agency encompassing the key economic and creative sectors of film, TV, theater, music, advertising, publishing, nightlife, digital content and real estate as it relates to these industries.
+Julie Menin is an attorney and civic leader who has over two decades of experience in the legal, regulatory, and public sectors.
+She currently serves as the commissioner of the New York Mayor's Office of Media and Entertainment (MOME), an agency encompassing the key economic and creative sectors of film, television, theater, music, advertising, publishing, nightlife, digital content, and real estate as it relates to these industries.
 In total, these portfolios account for over 305,000 jobs and an economic output of $104 billion.

-Commissioner Menin also oversees NYC Media, the largest municipal broadcasting entity in the country including five TV stations and a radio station with a reach of 18 million viewers in a 50-mile radius.
-As Commissioner of MOME, Ms. Menin manages all regulatory functions of the agency.
+Menin also oversees NYC Media, the largest municipal broadcasting entity in the country, including five television stations and a radio station with a reach of 18 million viewers in a 50-mile radius.
+As commissioner of MOME, Menin manages all regulatory functions of the agency.
 She is also regularly called upon to address proposed legislation related to industries in New York City’s creative sector.
-In addition to her role at MOME, Ms. Menin serves as an adjunct professor at Columbia’s School of International and Public Affairs where she teaches a course on the legal role cities play as regulators.
+In addition to her role at MOME, Menin serves as an adjunct professor at Columbia’s School of International and Public Affairs, where she teaches a course on the legal role cities play as regulators.

-Previously, she served as commissioner of the New York City Department of Consumer Affairs (DCA), the nation's largest municipal consumer affairs agency.
-As DCA commissioner, she presided over the settlement of the agency’s largest case (a debit collection case involving 4,500 consumers), launched groundbreaking initiatives to protect consumers and was instrumental in implementing the Paid Sick Leave Law, the Small Business Relief Package to reduce fines on businesses and the Living Wage Executive Order.
-Under Commissioner Menin’s stewardship, DCA achieved a remarkable turnaround by reducing fines on businesses by one third while increasing consumer restitution by 70 percent.
-She also launched investigations into not-for-profit colleges, fraudulent auto loans, debt collectors and other industries preying on New Yorkers.
-In addition, she launched the city’s first expanded Earned Income Tax initiative, creating an outreach program that resulted in an extraordinary 50 percent increase in New Yorkers using the city’s free tax centers and returning $260 million to low-income New Yorkers.
+She previously served as commissioner of the New York City Department of Consumer Affairs (DCA), the nation's largest municipal consumer affairs agency.
+At DCA, she presided over the settlement of the agency’s largest case (a debit collection case involving 4,500 consumers), launched groundbreaking initiatives to protect consumers, and was instrumental in implementing the Paid Safe and Sick Leave Law, the Small Business Relief Package to reduce fines on businesses, and the Living Wage Executive Order.
+Under Menin’s stewardship, DCA achieved a remarkable turnaround by reducing fines on businesses by one-third while increasing consumer restitution by 70 percent.
+She also launched investigations into not-for-profit colleges, fraudulent auto loans, debt collectors, and other industries preying on New Yorkers.
+In addition, she launched the city’s first expanded earned income tax initiative, creating an outreach program that resulted in an extraordinary 50 percent increase in New Yorkers using the city’s free tax centers and returning $260 million to low-income New Yorkers.

-Before her appointment to lead the Media and Entertainment Commission, for nearly two decades Commissioner Menin has been a pioneering leader in consumer protection.
+Before her appointment to lead the Media and Entertainment Commission, for nearly two decades, Menin has been a pioneering leader in consumer protection.
 As a small-business owner impacted by 9/11, she founded and ran Wall Street Rising, a nonprofit devoted to promoting and sustaining businesses in lower Manhattan.
-Wall Street Rising helped local businesses and organizations battle insurance fraud and access government assistance programs which enabled more than 600 local entities to stay in lower Manhattan.
+Wall Street Rising helped local businesses and organizations battle insurance fraud and access government assistance programs, which enabled more than 600 local entities to stay in lower Manhattan.

-Ms. Menin earned her B.A. magna cum laude at Columbia University and her J.D. at Northwestern University School of Law.
+Menin earned her BA magna cum laude at Columbia University and her JD at Northwestern University School of Law.